 The analyses of problems 3 and 5 gave constant differences in the fitted values.
 In particular, the fibrinogen levels were estimated to increase by the same increment as CRP values increase by 1.
-From the table, we can see that from CRP=1 mg/L to CRP=2 mg/L, fibrinogen increases by 5.251 mg/dL and 4.123 mg/dL in the analyses performed in problems 3 and 5, respectively, as CRP levels increase by 1 mg/L.
+From the table, we can see that from CRP=1 mg/L to CRP=2 mg/L, fibrinogen increases by 5.251 mg/dL and 4.123 mg/dL in the analyses performed in problems 3 and 5, respectively, as CRP levels increase by 1 mg/L. Score: 3.
+Analysis of problem 5 is not the answer, -1.
+All those similar paired comparisons should be provided as asked by the problem, -1.

 Again, analyses in problems 3 and 5 gave constant ratios of fitted values.
 Specifically, in problem 3, the ratios were constant when comparing CRP=x to CRP=x+1 and gave a ratio of 1.017.
 In problem 5, this ratio was 1.014.
 For any value of x, the ratios were the same when comparing with a CRP value of x+c.
 For example, CRP=6 mg/L and CRP=3 mg/L (c=3), the ratio is 1.049 for problem 3 and 1.040 for problem 5.
 The ratio applies when CRP=9 and CRP=6, also when c=3.
+Score: 3.
+Analysis of problem 3 is not the answer, -1.
+All those similar paired comparisons should be provided as asked by the problem, -1.

 The analyses of problems 4 and 6 gave constant differences in the fitted values when comparing groups with a fold-increase in CRP levels.
 For example, when comparing CRP values that differed by 2-fold, the analysis in problem 4 gave a difference of 25.530 mg/dL while problem 6 yielded a difference of 22.538 mg/dL.
+Score: 3.
+Analysis of problem 6 is not the answer, -1.
+All those similar paired comparisons should be provided as asked by the problem, -1.

 None of the analyses appear to give constant ratios when comparing two groups that differed by fold-increases in serum-CRP levels.
+Score: 0.

 Ideally analyses that are to be performed should be decided prior to actual data analysis, i.e. that the data should not be used to inform which analyses should be done (in other words, don’t choose an analytical method based on which will give the best association).
 However, if you expect that you are looking for ABSOLUTE differences in your data, then the analyses done in problems 3 and 5 would be more appropriate.
 These are the analyses that don not use log-transformed data (or are exponentiated back in the case of the geometric mean).
 If you are looking for relative differences in you data, then the analyses done, where the predictor of interest is log transformed as in problems 4 and 6 may be more appropriate.
+Score: 3.
+Didn’t explicitly make the point clear that we should use 6 for the reasons in key, -2.